r3ap3rpy/nornir/Guides/Initialize.md

 )
 ```

+When you create your `nr` object with the `dry_run=True` argument, it will just simulate the changes, and wont apply them.

 ### Combination

 Depending on your current situation it can come in handy when you combine the two concepts above.